eduardocopat/sap-nw-abap-vagrant/README.md

 Before installing vagrant, you will need to make sure Virtualization and Hyper-V are enabled in your computer.
 You can follow [this guide](https://mashtips.com/enable-virtualization-windows-10/) to enable it.
 Then:

 - Install [vagrant](https://www.vagrantup.com/).
-- Check You will probably need to restart your computer.
+- You will probably need to restart your computer.
 - Install disk size plugin by opening your terminal (in Windows <kbd>Win</kbd>+<kbd>X</kbd> then <kbd>I</kbd>):
   - `vagrant plugin install vagrant-disksize`

 ### 3 - Download ABAP on vagrant latest release

-- Download [ABAP on vagrant latest release](https://github.com/EduardoCopat/sap-nw-abap-vagrant/releases) and download latest zip.
+- Go to [ABAP on vagrant latest release](https://github.com/EduardoCopat/sap-nw-abap-vagrant/releases) and download the latest zip.
-- Extract the zip (recommended: `C:/vagrant-netweaver`).
+- Extract the zip (recommended folder: `C:/vagrant-netweaver`).

 ### 4 - Download and extract NetWeaver trial